ProteusMRIgHIFU/BabelBrain/RELEASING.md

   particular — actually runs instead of leaving the previous selection in place.
   A selection the user makes afterwards is never overwritten until the next install.
+- **macOS packaging detail that bites:** the postinstall only runs if it is attached to the *component* package (`pkgbuild --scripts`, which puts a `<scripts>` element in the component's `PackageInfo`). `productbuild --root --scripts` puts the script at the *distribution* level instead, where it is embedded in the archive and never executed — the PKG looks correct and silently does nothing.
+Both build paths therefore do `pkgbuild` → `productbuild --package`, and `BabelBrain/Hub/verify_pkg_scripts.sh` fails the build if the declaration goes missing again.
 - **Small state** (the current selection, cached manifest) lives separately in `~/.config/BabelBrain/` (`hub.yaml`, `manifest_cache.json`) on all platforms — never in the versions store.